How to Make More Money with Lyft

 11. Get The Maximum Deduction on Your Taxes

 As a Lyft driver, you work as an independent contractor, you are not an employee of Lyft.
 That means that they won’t withhold taxes or issue you a W2 at the end of the year.

 Instead, you’ll receive a 1099 form that states your gross earnings for the year.
 What the 1099 won’t show is all of the expenses you incurred.

-Why do those expenses matter?
-Because you’ll need to deduct them from your total earnings to determine your taxable income.
 The taxable income is the amount of money that you actually pay taxes on.
 The lower the taxable income, the less taxes you’ll have to pay.

 Gas, insurance, mileage deductions, vehicle maintenance…all of these things are expenses.
 It can be hard for some drivers to keep good records of their expenses – so lots of drivers like using a 3rd party app to help them do so.
 Apps like SherpaShare are perfect for this.

 With SherpaShare you can track all of your different expenses.
 And when you track expenses, you can identify where you need to cut back.
 For example, gas is a huge expense that all rideshare drivers have to deal with.
 You might want to consider switching to a more fuel-efficient car.